 September in Niagara means wine lovers come together to appreciate the grape at the Niagara Wine Festival.
 For three weekends wineries from all over Niagara come and set up in Montebello Park to celebrate the area’s grape-y goodness.
 There’s also live music to keep the crowd hopping.
 It’s a great place to get acquainted with many of the wineries without worrying about driving.
 Safety first, kids!

-However, a word to the wise when visiting Montebello Park – be careful when leaving and re-entering.
-There was no area for smokers/vapers so many people were forced to stay outside.
-Then upon reaching capacity, security closed the fence with no warning!
-As Robin and I were divided, they were extremely unprofessional about the entire situation.
-I would honestly suggest skipping this and go for the true wine experience by visiting the wineries themselves.
+However, when visiting Montebello Park you need to be careful when leaving and re-entering.
+Upon reaching capacity, security closes the gate with no warning!
+As Robin uses a vape he was outside the fence since there was no designated smoking area, leaving us divided.
+When I told them this they were extremely unprofessional and even taunted me about the entire situation.
+Honestly?
+Skip this and go for the true wine experience – by visiting the wineries themselves.
+Continue reading for more!

 For $40 you can indulge in food and wine tastings at 8 of the many wineries scattered throughout the Niagara Region with the Niagara Wine Festival’s Discovery Pass.
 I’d suggest grabbing these passes as a food and wine pairing experience is $10 on its own, meaning you get it half price!
 The passes can be used across the three weekends, however… why not do them all in one day?
 Go big or go home right?